Menu

 Following a sold-out December 2024 staged reading at La MaMa/Great Jones, next year’s 3-week run of this 75-minute play will feature an ensemble cast of seven supported by a design team of six.
 The artistic team includes Rachel Cohen (choreography), Alana Asha Amram (composer), Evan Frank (sets/projections), Grace Martin (costumes), David Castaneda (lighting), Ruya Tazebay (community engagement), and Peculiar Works Project producers Catherine Porter and Barry Rowell.

-New York State Council on the Arts and NYC Department of Cultural Affairs logosThe Puffin Foundation logoOur Peculiar Works projects are made possible with public funds from the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature and from the New York City Department of Cultural Affairs, in partnership with the City Council, and from New York City Council member Christopher Marte; and with private funds from the Mental Insight Foundation and The Puffin Foundation, Ltd., as well as our many, wonderful individual donors.
+New York State Council on the Arts and NYC Department of Cultural Affairs logosThe Puffin Foundation logoOur Peculiar Works projects are made possible with public funds from the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature and from the New York City Department of Cultural Affairs, in partnership with the City Council, and from New York City Council member Christopher Marte; and with private funds from the Mental Insight Foundation, The Puffin Foundation, Ltd., and The Jerome Robbins Foundation, as well as our many, wonderful individual donors.